Burnt Flavour How to save your pod system

 Here's how to prevent it:

-• If the taste suddenly becomes weaker, briefly put the pod down and stand it upright.
+Flavour If the pod suddenly flattens, briefly put it down and stand it upright.

 Proven experience:

-Power output above these ranges usually leads to faster overheating, especially with tight MTL draws.
+Power output exceeding these ranges usually leads to faster overheating, especially with tight MTL (mouth-to-lung) vaping.

 Solution:

-• Performance in 1-watt increments Lower it until the taste is well-rounded again.
+- Performance in 1-watt increments lower until the

 Step-by-step: How to save a charred pod